kckaiwei/wpython/README.md

 wpython is only needed to be installed on the puppetmaster server.
 Installation can be done through the puppet forge, or manually.

-For a manual installtion, download this module as a zip, and unzip it in your modules folder.
+For a manual installation, download this module as a zip, and unzip it in your modules folder.
 The wpython module directory should be simply named "wpython", so the node definition will recognize the module as wpython.

 **Note:** If installing manually, or from this repository, ensure the folder is named "wpython" so Puppet can locate the module.